Benziger Winery

 Even among non-players, two names in golf are widely recognized: Arnold Palmer and Jack Nicklaus, aka the Golden Bear.
 Nicklaus has been a wine collector for many years, but only recently decided to pursue the production of wines carrying his name, although he had been urged to do so for quite some time.

 Since Nicklaus obviously knows a lot more about golf than making fine wine, after five years pondering and researching a possible wine project, he decided to partner with Terlato Wines International for support and assistance in his wine program.
 The Terlato family was a natural fit.
 Scion Bill Terlato is a member and former club champion at the Nicklaus-run Bear’s Club in Jupiter, Florida, and the Terlato empire includes extensive vineyard holdings in northern California.
-Nicklaus was particulary impressed by the Terlato-owned Chimney Rock and Rutherford Hill wineries in the heart of Napa Valley during an early visit as the joint venture was being established.
+Nicklaus was particularly impressed by the Terlato-owned Chimney Rock and Rutherford Hill wineries in the heart of Napa Valley during an early visit as the joint venture was being established.

 Nicklaus selected from barrel the wines for his signature label.
 They are crafted by the Terlato winemaking team, with day-to-day winemaking being handled by Marisa Taylor-Huffaker.
 The fruit is sourced primarily from vineyards in the famous Rutherford and Stags Leap District appellations of Napa.

-Private Reserve White 2011
+Jack Nicklaus Private Reserve White 2011

 This proprietary white blend is “based on sauvignon blanc,” with no further information available.
 It was barrel fermented, with a portion of the wine in French oak, and the balance fermented in stainless steel barriques.